2024

 Technical writers must also revise the draft multiple times to generate a final document free from misinformation, errors, and mistakes.

-3. Do You Have Any Certification In Technical Writing?
+3. Do you have any Certification in Technical Writing?

 There are two ways you can answer this question, based on if you have a certification or not.